-Man arrested for pointing gun, threatening Easter bunny
+Man accused of pointing gun at a waving Easter Bunny

 A .22-caliber handgun and an open 12-pack of beer were seized as evidence.
 Deputies said the man slurred his words and smelled of alcohol.

-Middlebourne is about 94 miles (151 kilometers) east of downtown Columbus.
+Middlebourne is about 95 miles (150 kilometers) east of Columbus.

 Sign up for Daily Newsletters